-The Democratic Republic Congo joins EAC as its 7th Member
+The Democratic Republic of Congo joins EAC

-“We have concluded the regional processes for admitting new members as provided for in our rules of procedure,” said President Kenyatta.
+“We have concluded the regional processes for admitting new members.
+As provided for in our rules of procedure,” said President Kenyatta.

 “Admitting DRC into EAC is historic for our Community and the African continent at large.
-It demonstrates the agility of the Community to expand beyond its socio-cultural boundaries to new people and trade-centered partnerships and collaboration, thus increasing trade and investment opportunities for the citizens,” added the Chair.
+It demonstrates the agility of the Community.
+To expand beyond its socio-cultural boundaries to new people and trade-centered partnerships and collaboration.
+Thus increasing trade and investment opportunities for the citizens,” added the Chair.

-President Kenyatta said that he was looking forward to the DRC signing the Treaty of Accession before the stated date of 14th April, 2022.
+President Kenyatta said that he was looking forward to the DRC signing the Treaty of Accession.
+Before the stated date of 14th April, 2022.

-President Tshishekedi said that DRC was looking forward to increased Intra-EAC trade and reduction of tension amongst the EAC Partner States.
-DR. Congo joins EAC
+President Tshishekedi said that DRC was looking forward to increased Intra-EAC trade.
+And reduction of tension amongst the EAC Partner States.
+DR. Congo joins EAC.

-“It is the desire of DRC to see the creation of a new organ in the EAC that is solely focused on mining, natural resources and energy that will be based in Kinshasa, Democratic Republic of Congo,” he said.
+“It is the desire of DRC to see the creation of a new organ in the EAC.
+That is solely focused on mining, natural resources and energy that will be based in Kinshasa, Democratic Republic of Congo,” he said.

-On his part, President Paul Kagame of Rwanda hailed the EAC Council of Ministers and the Summit for fast-tracking the entry of DRC into the EAC.
+On his part, President Paul Kagame of Rwanda hailed the EAC Council of Ministers.
+And the Summit for fast-tracking the entry of DRC into the EAC.

 “I call upon EAC Organs and Institutions to accelerate the integration of DRC into the Community.
 Rwanda is committed to support the process,” he stated.

 Speaking at the event, Tanzania’s President H.E Samia Suluhu Hassan observed that DRC has a long historical relationship with EAC.
+DR.Congo joins EAC

-President Samia expressed hope that DRC would ratify the Treaty of Accession to ensure full integration of her people into the bloc and reaffirmed Tanzania’s commitment to the integration process in East Africa.
+President Samia expressed hope that DRC would ratify the Treaty of Accession to ensure full integration of her people into the bloc.
+And reaffirmed Tanzania’s commitment to the integration process in East Africa.

 On behalf of Burundi’s President H.E Evariste Ndayishimiye, Vice President Prosper Bazombanza hailed DRC President Felix Tshishekedi for the admission of his country into the Community.

 Speaking on behalf of South Sudan President H.E.
 Salva Kiir Mayardit, Hon.
-Barnaba Marial Benjamin, the Minister for Presidential Affairs, hailed the entry of DRC into the EAC.
+Barnaba Marial Benjamin, the Minister for Presidential Affairs.
+Hailed the entry of DRC into the EAC.

 Hon.
-Benjamin said that his country had fallen behind in its contributions to EAC due to the prolonged armed conflict in the country and the Covid-19 pandemic.
+Benjamin said that his country had fallen behind in its contributions to EAC.
+Due to the prolonged armed conflict in the country and the Covid-19 pandemic.

 DR.Congo joins EAC, Addressing the Summit, EAC Secretary General Hon.
-(Dr.) Peter Mathuki, said that the admission of DRC into the EAC comes with increased GDP and expanded market size making EAC a home to about 300 million people.
-Which would be mutually beneficial to the people of both EAC and DRC by providing employment and investment opportunities that come along with this new development.
+(Dr.) Peter Mathuki.
+Said that the admission of DRC into the EAC comes with increased GDP and expanded market size making EAC a home to about 300 million people.
+Which would be mutually beneficial to the people of both EAC and DRC.
+By providing employment and investment opportunities that come along with this new development.

-“With lower tariffs on goods and the removal of trading restrictions among Partner States, we anticipate that goods and services will move more freely.
+“With lower tariffs on goods and the removal of trading restrictions among Partner States.
+We anticipate that goods and services will move more freely.
 With a larger market, manufacturers in the EAC, whether large, or SMEs, will benefit from economies of scale.
 Making them increasingly efficient and competitive,” he added.